simon-rb/train_ml_model_edge_node/README.md

 ## Motivation

-Edge computing is a powerful paradigm that enables faster data processing by bringing computation closer to data sources.
-While this example is simple, it highlights how even basic AI workflows can benefit from reduced latency and efficient resource utilization at the edge.
-Alibaba Cloud's Zurich edge node offers a robust platform to demonstrate these capabilities.
+Edge computing allows AI models to be trained and deployed closer to the data source, resulting in faster data processing, lower latency, and better efficiency.
+While this example is simple, it serves as an initial exploration of using edge computing for AI workloads.
+More advanced examples, tailored to real-world scenarios, will follow to better illustrate the true potential of edge computing.

 ## Prerequisites

 - Python 3.x installed on both your local machine and the edge node.
 - SSH access to the Alibaba Cloud edge node.
-- Installed packages: `numpy`, `matplotlib`, and `tensorflow`.
+- Required packages: `numpy`, `matplotlib`, and `tensorflow`.

 ---